Aliases for GRM4 Gene

 GeneCards Summary for GRM4 Gene

 GRM4 (Glutamate Metabotropic Receptor 4) is a Protein Coding gene.
 Diseases associated with GRM4 include Epilepsy, Generalized, With Febrile Seizures Plus, Type 5 and Schizophrenia.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+Among its related pathways are Phospholipase D signaling pathway and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and calcium-dependent protein binding.
 An important paralog of this gene is GRM8.

 UniProtKB/Swiss-Prot for GRM4 Gene